Automating Sensor Characterization with Bayesian Optimization: Introduction

 Every aspect of the development cycle can potentially be made more efficient through automation.
 Bayesian Optimization (BO) is an automation strategy that has been applied across multiple stages of sensor development.
 In device design, BO has been used to optimize band gaps and materials of quantum cascade detectors via the detectivity (i.e., signal-to-noise ratio) ~\citep{poppBayesianOptimizationQuantum2021}.
 In terms of operation, BO has been used in cosmic ray detection to find the optimal polarization voltage for neutron monitors in gas detectors ~\citep{GTEJEDOR20257757}.
 Finally, for the operation stage of sensors, BO has been used to optimize exposure times in Electron Multiplying Charge-Coupled Devices (EMCCDs) ~\citep{bernardesOptimizationEMCCDOperating2021} and gain values for illumination invariance ~\citep{9098963}.
 These studies highlight the potential of BO for streamlining sensor development, but there remains a need for integrated frameworks that connect this optimization strategy to automated test systems.

 In this work, we present a tool designed to accelerate the characterization and optimization of novel sensors by integrating an automated detector testing station with machine learning (ML) optimization tools.
-We focus on the recently developed low-noise CCD sensor Single-electron Sensitive ReadOut (\sisero{}) to demonstrate the method, but the framework is broadly applicable to optimizing operating parameters in other sensor architectures.
+We demonstrate the method on the recently-developed Single-electron Sensitive ReadOut (\sisero{}) CCD, but the framework is broadly applicable to optimizing operating parameters in other sensor architectures.

 The remainder of the paper is structured as follows.
 Section \ref{sec:ccd} describes the \sisero{} CCD, amplifier design, data structures, and optimal operating conditions.
 Section~\ref{sec:opt} introduces the experimental setup for characterization, the traditional approach to sensor characterization and optimization, and the BO framework for automated optimization.
 Section~\ref{sec: demo} discusses the experimental results.
 Section~\ref{sec:conclusions} discusses conclusions and future prospects.